 Conservative.
 Focused.
 Committed.

-Over the past eight years, Senate Republicans have proposed and implemented bold reforms to address many issues important to Alabamians.
+Over the past ten years, Senate Republicans have proposed and implemented bold reforms to address many issues important to Alabamians.
 Now in their third quadrennium of leadership, Senate Republicans are continuing to protect taxpayers, uphold the sanctity of life, empower students and teachers, and create a jobs-friendly business climate.
 These conservative ideas will pave a path for the future to make Alabama a better place to live, work, and raise a family.

 The President Pro Tempore (Pro Tem) leads the Senate and is filled through election by the full Senate membership.
-Senator Del Marsh (R-Anniston) is in his third term as Pro Tem of the Alabama State Senate.
-During that time, he has pushed for monumental reforms that are positively re-shaping the state.
+Senator Greg Reed (R-Jasper) is in his first term as Pro Tem of the Alabama State Senate.

 Majority Leader is the other elected position, voted on by the majority (Republicans).
-In 2018, Senator Greg Reed (R-Jasper) was re-elected by his peers to serve in this role, which is tasked with assisting the Pro Tem in leadership and serving the members.
+In 2020, Senator Clay Scofield (R-Guntersville) was elected by his peers to serve in this role, which is tasked with assisting the Pro Tem in leadership and serving the members.

 Senate Rules Chairman Jabo Waggoner (R-Vestavia Hills) brings vast experience to the Senate leadership team.
 He previously served as the Majority Leader and Chairman of the Confirmations Committee.